 Associated with this document is a spreadsheet listing all major regimens for different tumour types and their associated level.
-This has been developed by the Medical Oncology Working Group and is modelled on UK work from the NHS and informed by similar work from Australia.
+This has been developed by the Medical Oncology Work Group and is modelled on UK work from the NHS and informed by similar work from Australia.
 Of note:

 - Not all patients and situations will fit into these categories.
 There is individual clinician discretion to treat a patient who they feel would derive greater benefit from the treatment than criteria suggest.
 These discretionary decisions can be made by a clinician in consultation with their Clinical Leader.
 We recommend a unit-specific peer review process to ensure consistency and fairness within a centre. - Final decision making remains the responsibility of the unit.
-If treatment cannot be safely given then it should be withheld. - Treatment decisions should be based on clinical benefit, and current resources, not based on compassion (all patients deserve compassion) or patient demands. - Treatments involving radiotherapy combined with chemotherapy will require discussion with radiation colleagues.
+If treatment cannot be safely given, then it should be withheld. - Treatment decisions should be based on clinical benefit, and current resources, not based on compassion (all patients deserve compassion) or patient demands.

+• Treatments involving radiotherapy combined with chemotherapy will require discussion with radiation colleagues.
 In some situations, it may be preferable to proceed with radiotherapy alone than combined chemoradiation.

-Green Alert Preparation Yellow Alert Consider taking Service Activity Level 5 actions Orange Alert Maintain Service Activity Levels 1, 2, 3 as able Red Alert Maintain Service Activity Levels 1 and 2 as able

-Māori and vulnerable patients, who are likely to have experienced systematic barriers and delays in care, should be supported to complete treatment and prioritised through the pathway.
+No disruption Preparation Some disruption Consider taking Service Activity Level 5 actions Moderate Maintain Service Activity Levels 1, 2, 3, 4 as able disruption Consider transfer of patients to another facility if likely to be an ongoing period of disruption.
+Māori and other priority patients, who are likely to have experienced systematic barriers and delays in care, should be prioritised through the pathway and supported to complete treatment.
+Significant Maintain Service Activity Levels 1 and 2; and 3a as able disruption Transfer patients to another facility if likely to be an ongoing period of disruption.
+Māori and other priority patients, who are likely to have experienced systematic barriers and delays in care, should be prioritised through the pathway and supported to complete treatment.